GavMacA/Sound-Level-Meter/README.md

 - LED indication of sound level
 - Analog signal conditioning using JFET/BJT circuitry
 - Designed and simulated in LTSpice
-- Custom PCB designed in KiCad and printed
+- Custom PCB designed in KiCad and fabricated in university lab

 **Overview**